-James Poulos has argued at The Daily Beast that in order to appeal to voters in the middle, Republicans need to abandon their “cult of upward mobility” and recognize that the American Dream pertains far more to horizontal rather than vertical mobility.
+James Poulos argues at The Daily Beast that in order to appeal to voters in the middle, Republicans need to abandon their “cult of upward mobility” and recognize that the American Dream pertains far more to horizontal rather than vertical mobility:

 As a people, we do not want an endless ascendance through bigger houses, better cars and more entitled offspring.
 We want enough in the way of material things to range freely through space and time, unfettered by the burdens of the past — no matter how uncertain the journey, no matter how unknown or impermanent the destination.

 Poulos sees hopes in the “reform conservatism” of former Florida governor Jeb Bush, a presidential candidate.
 But even his tax and spending plans — which challenge right-wing orthodoxy by insisting that government can do good in areas like education — are premised on a probably unrealistic growth forecast of 4 percent.
 With America’s population aging (if slower than in other developed nations) and productivity already high, around 2 percent growth is more likely to be the “new normal.”

 Bush would call that left-wing pessimism.
 It is actually the consensus among economists from the left and the right and above the performance of other developed economies, including Western Europe’s and Japan’s.

 The problem for Bush and his party is that Republicans distinguish themselves from Democrats by arguing that they want to give Americans an equal start in life rather than equalize the outcomes.
 They don’t mind that people who work hard, take the risk of starting a business or simply have talent make more money than others.
 Most Americans agree with them.